Grant programmes

 Endangered Archives Programme

-The Endangered Archives Programme gives grants to digitize archives that are in danger of destruction, neglect or deterioration.
-The programme supports projects that cover rare printed sources, manuscripts, photographs, and audio recordings in all languages and scripts from all periods up to the mid-20th century.
-All of the digitized materials are freely available online.
+To support a grant programme to digitize archives that are in danger of destruction, neglect or deterioration, covering rare printed sources, manuscripts, photographs, and audio recordings in all languages and scripts from all periods up to the mid-20th century, and to make the records freely available online.

 Modern end archives Listing